Vidyardhi: Release and reception

 The film was released to negative reviews.
 A critic from Idlebrain.com criticized the contrasting first and second halves of the film.
 The second half of the film is reminiscent of Sye.
 A critic from Sify wrote that "The music of Mani Sharma is hummable though other aspects are formulaic and predictable with no major twists.
 Nothing much to write about the lead pair.
 Ramesh has no screen presence and the film fails to impress".
-A critic from Full Hyderabad criticized the film's vulgarity.
 The film did not run well.